On infinite staircases in toric symplectic four-manifolds: Introduction

-Infinite staircases can certainly exist.
-The landmark result about this is the celebrated work of McDuff and Schlenk, who completely determined the ellipsoid embedding function of the ball \cite{mcduffschlenk}.
-The function $c_{B^4}(a)$ has an infinite staircase, the coordinates of its steps are related to the Fibonacci numbers, and there is a unique accumulation point at an appropriate power of the Golden Mean; the portion of the graph corresponding to this phenomenon is often called the ``Fibonacci staircase."
+All known examples of infinite staircases are associated to convex toric domains and we now survey what is known.
 In the paper \cite{cgk}, Cristofaro-Gardiner and Kleinman studied the ellipsoid embedding function of an ellipsoid $c_{E(1,b)}(a)$ and found infinite staircases when $b=2$ and $b=\frac32$.
 Frenkel and M\"uller found an infinite staircase in the ellipsoid embedding function for a polydisc $P(1,1)$ \cite{frenkelmuller}, where the function is governed by the Pell numbers.
 Cristofaro-Gardiner, Frenkel, and Schlenk have shown that the only infinite staircase in the ellipsoid embedding function for polydisks $P(1,b)$ with $b\in \mathbb{N}$ is when $b=1$ \cite{cgfs polydisk}.
 By contrast, Usher studied ellipsoid embedding functions for irrational polydisks $P(1,b)$ \cite{usher} and found the first infinite families of infinite staircases.
 Usher's families all have $b$ quadratic irrationalities of a special form.
-In work in progress \cite{project9}, Bertozzi, Holm, Maw, Mwakyoma, McDuff, Pires, and Weiler study ellipsoid embedding functions for one point blowups of $\mathbb{C}P^2$, varying the symplectic size of the blowup.
-Like Usher, they identify infinite families of infinite staircases; starting from Theorem~\ref{satisfies quadratic equation} below, they also find infinitely many intervals of blowup size where an infinite staircase cannot exist.

-Despite these myriad examples, a general theory of infinite staircases does not currently exist.
-We do not know how characteristic infinite staircases are for symplectic embedding problems.
-For any fixed target, we do not know how to determine if there is an infinite staircase.
-We also do not know if all of the above examples can be unified in an elegant way or whether their corresponding symplectic embeddings share common features.
-There are other mysteries: for instance, in every target known to admit an infinite staircase, the stairs alternate between being horizontal and being linear with no constant term.

-The goal of this paper is to explore these problems in the toric case, where it turns out that much can be said.
-In particular, for a general convex toric domain of finite type we can pinpoint precisely where a staircase must occur if there is one, which we explain in Section~\ref{sec:acc} below.
-Even more can be said in the rational case and in fact a complete classification and unification seem possible, as we lay out in Section~\ref{sec:reflex}.
-See Definition \ref{def:finiterational} and Remark \ref{rem:newest} for definitions and significance of ``finite type'' and ``rational" for convex toric domains.